A Word from the RCHS Board of Directors:

 According to the American Humane Association, nearly 10 million animals are euthanized annually in the United States.
 That's 833,333 every month- 208,333 every week - 27,778 each day - 1,157 every hour!
 Or...think of it this way - 19 companion animals are put to sleep every minute of every hour of every day each year.
-I know I don’t like those odds at all, and at RCHS that will never happen as long as we continue to do our part and spread the word and take a stand against the breeding that runs wild in every county, city and community.
+We know we don’t like those odds at all, and at RCHS that will never happen as long as we continue to do our part and spread the word and take a stand against the breeding that runs wild in every county, city and community.
 PLEASE SPAY & NEUTER, it’s not that expensive, and there are programs that will help.
 PLEASE do your part!
 Spread the news that animals are dying needlessly and WE CAN CHANGE THE ODDS, WE JUST HAVE TO FIGHT A LITTLE HARDER and TAKE A STAND!

 Donations are always needed, and appreciated!
 Puppy and kitten season begins every spring, and the cycle begins anew.